John D. Witvliet

-Director & Professor of Worship, Theology, & Congregational and Ministry Studies
+Director & Professor of Worship, Theology, and Congregational and Ministry Studies

-John D. Witvliet is director of the Calvin Institute of Christian Worship and professor of worship, theology, & congregational and ministry studies at Calvin College and Calvin Theological Seminary.
-His responsibilities include oversight of the Institute's practical and scholarly programs, and teaching courses at both the college and seminary.
+John D. Witvliet is the founding director of the Calvin Institute of Christian Worship (CICW) and professor of worship, theology, and congregational and ministry studies at Calvin University and Calvin Theological Seminary.

-A graduate of Calvin College, Dr. Witvliet holds graduate degrees in theology from Calvin Theological Seminary, in music from the University of Illinois, and the Ph.D. in liturgical studies and theology from the University of Notre Dame.
+A graduate of Calvin University, Dr. Witvliet holds a master's degree in theology from Calvin Theological Seminary, a master's degree in music from the University of Illinois, and a doctorate in liturgical studies and theology from the University of Notre Dame.

-Dr. Witvliet serves as editor for three series of books—the Calvin Institute of Christian Worship Liturgical Studies Series (Eerdmans), Vital Worship, Healthy Congregations (Alban Institute), Church at Worship (Eerdmans)—as well as co-editor, with Pearl Shangkuan, of the Calvin Institute of Christian Worship Choral Music Series (GIA).
-He is also the editor of A Child Shall Lead: Children in Worship (Choristers Guild, 1999).
+He has served as co-editor for four series of books—the Calvin Institute of Christian Worship Liturgical Studies Series (Eerdmans), Vital Worship, Healthy Congregations (Alban Institute), Church at Worship (Eerdmans), and Worship and Witness (Cascade) —as well as co-editor of the Calvin Institute of Christian Worship Choral Music Series (GIA).